cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 That's it. ``_store_transition()`` and ``_train()`` are private helper methods.
 There is no reason for the control loop to know anything about these details.
+There is no tight coupling between the ``Agent`` and the control loop.
 This approach simplifies both our ``Agent`` implementation and the control loop itself.

 Separating the control loop logic from the ``Agent`` logic allows greater flexibility in the way agents are used.
 In fact, ``Agent`` is entirely decoupled from the ``Environment`` interface.
-This means that our agents can be used outside of standard research environments, such as by being part of a REST api, a multi-agent system, etc.
+This means that our agents can be used outside of standard research environments, such as part of a REST api, a multi-agent system, etc.
-Any code that passes a ``State`` and a reward is compatible with our agents.
+Any code that passes a ``State`` and a scalar reward is compatible with our agents.

 Function Approximation
 ----------------------